 Bombay Comes from Bom Bahia

-The Mumbai city was formerly known as Bombay.
-The word Bombay is derived from Bom Bahia which means good bay in Portuguese.
+Formerly, Mumbai city was known as Bombay.
+The word Bombay is derived from Bom Bahia which means good bay in Portuguese language.
 This city was known as Bombay for the entire period unless now it is named as Mumbai.

 The name Mumbai was derived from Mumba Devi